nss376/origTwit/readme.md

 # JS applet
-If host is twitter change name parameter to orig and open in same window else alert fail
+If host is twitter change name parameter to orig and open in same window else alert fail. copy url to bookmark bar,click on open image.will return full size image.